-A Pivotal Moment for China & Vaccine Manufacturing
+A Pivotal Moment for China and Vaccine Manufacturing

 An Interview with Jiankang (Jack) Zhang